zkapetanovic/RFID-Reader-GUI/README.md

 RFID-Reader-GUI
 ===============

-Modify Impinj reader configurations in inventory3.py
+inventory3.py : Set all configurations for the Impinj reader

-updateTagReport.py : Parses the EPCs
+updateTagReport.py : Parses the EPCs, formats the sensor data

-GUI_Setup : All widgets are initialize here
+GUI_Setup : All widgets are initialized here

-main.py : starts the applications, controls and updates widgets
+main.py : starts the application, controls and updates widgets

 globals.py : all of the main variables are found here